bhochhi/design-pattern-guide/README.md

 __Methods__
-* _Methods Shound Do One Thing_ Loops, exception handling, --- encapsulate in sub-methods.
+* _Methods Shound Do One Thing_ Loops, exception handling, ...encapsulate in sub-methods.
+* _Methods Should Descend 1 Level of Abstraction_ The statements within a method should all be written at the same level of abstraction, which should be one level below the operation described by the name of the function.
+*

 A